-Prevent slips and trips on your stairs
+Prevent slips and tripping when using your stairs

 Are you responsible for safety at work or your own company?
 Then read this article with my recommendations on what to do about unsafe situations.

 Whether at home, at work, or in public buildings, almost everywhere there is a staircase or a floor that can be slippery.
-Especially if it is damp due to rain, the surface often becomes mirror slippery.
+Especially if it is damp due to rain, the surface often becomes quite slippery.
 If you want to do something about this, take a critical look at your environment and analyze where there is a dangerous situation, for example things on the stairs that prevent you from walking properly.

 They did this at the van der Valk hotel in Dwingeloo, an employee of the technical service started an analysis and came to the conclusion that the natural stone stairs to the bicycle cellar became slippery during rain.
 A good adhesive non-slip strip quickly provided a good solution.

 There are a number of options to adjust an unsafe situation: